taylor-shift/luisroel91.github.io/_posts/2023-06-22-pmat-challenge-1.md

 The binary is divided into different sections (.text, .rsrc for example)

+We can observe the following in PEStudio:

 ![binary sections]({{site.url}}/assets/img/pmat-challenge-1.md_files/Screenshot from 2023-06-22 18-57-14.png)

-Notice the virtual-size and raw-size properties...if you notice a large difference between these two values for any table (but in particular for the .text section, it contains the code in a binary), it would be worth further investigation because the binary might be packed.
+Notice the virtual-size and raw-size properties...if you notice a large difference between these two values for any table (but in particular for the .text section, where code is contained in a binary), it would be worth further investigation because the binary might be packed with something malicious.

 ## Basic Dynamic Analysis